Q. What’s the difference between the class programs, i.e. Adult Basic, Adult advanced, and Mixed Classes?

 Q. Do you always train with a gi?

 A. Most of the time.
 However, the gi is not required at various times that are announced.
 Gracie/Brazilian Jiu-Jitsu was created as an effective street self-defense system.
 It provides you with the tools to defend yourself in real life situations.
 Wearing the gi simulates everyday clothing that people wear.

-A. Please Email or call us to make an appointment in advance.
-We cannot take any walk-in appointments because we may be busy with a class, private lessons, or another appointment.
+A. Please Email us to make an appointment in advance.
+We cannot take any walk-in appointments because we may be busy with a class, private lesson, or another appointment.
 We want to make sure we set aside time to meet with you to discuss our programs and answer all your questions.
-During your appointment you are welcome to take a free introductory class, or just watch if you wish.
-This is a great opportunity for you to meet the instructor, see the facility, and interact with some of the students.
-Also this is a chance for you to see first hand some of jiu-jitsu’s proven self-defense techniques, and to see the quality of instruction at our academy.
+We like to schedule appointments near class times that way you can checkout a class in session.
+This is a chance for you to see first hand some of jiu-jitsu’s proven self-defense techniques, and to see the quality of instruction at our academy.
 You will not get any high pressure sales pitch, and there is no obligation.
-If you are a jiu jitsu student visiting from out of town you are welcome to join us, but you must give us advanced notice, and there is a $50 class fee.
-All visitors can contact us at email@example.com or call 317-506-0973 to set up an appointment.
+The academy is for members only.
+We don't not accept drop in visitors from other schools.
+All inquiries can contact us at indybjj.GE@gmail.com to set up an appointment.